 Nature Color Hunt and Leaf Painting

 We love to make our book of the week the basis for our activities and this book was certainly no exception.
 After reading the book we set off to our local park to go on a leaf hunt.
+I'm always looking for any activities that help kids connect with nature.

 We took our buckets with us an on the way there we discussed the colors that we thought we might find.
 Thanks to the story, we decided that we would be likely to see green, red, yellow, orange and brown leaves and set ourselves a challenge to find some of each color.

 This part of the activity was lots of fun and it's one that I recommend you do quite often.
 If you give a child a bucket they generally can't wait to fill it with something!
 For this part we didn't focus on finding any colors in particular, just to explore the environment and collect the leaves that they thought were special or colorful.
+You can also mix up this activity with a find the tree game where you give them the leaf and they have to find which tree it is from.

 Both of my girls collected their own leaves (my 1 year old did seem quite keen to collect brown dead leaves though) and couldn't wait to bring them home so we could examine them.